 Ayutthaya: If you have time try to visit the city that was founded in 1350 and which became a major power until being destroyed by the Burmese.
 There are several Wats but Wat Phra Si Sanphet, with its three Chedis, was the Royal Palace.
 Others to visit include Wat Mahathat and Wat Ratchaburana across the road.
 I also liked the the Prang or decorated tower of Wat Phra Ram which was beautiful at sunset.
 It is an UNESCO World Heritage Site.

 Bang Pa-in Palace: This is the summer palace with its buildings dating from the mid-1800’s.
 The Golden Pavilion, which sits in the middle of the water, is the Phra Thinang Aisawan Thipha-at Pavilion which is really lovely.

 For eating in Bangkok, I have typically enjoyed my hotel restaurants or the restaurant at the Jim Thompson store.
-Other suggestions that I have recently read about include Vesper Cocktail Bar & Restaurant and Opposite Mess Hall.
+Another suggestion that I recently read about is Vesper Cocktail Bar.
 Nahm restaurant at the Metropolitan Hotel is on the list of the Top 50 Restaurants in Asia.
 Sirocco, at the Lebua Hotel, is known for its rooftop dining.
 You might also try Bo Jan, Eat Me Restaurant, Feuang Nara, Gaggan for Indian Food, Green Garden and Le Vendome.
 Gaggan was recently listed as the Top Restaurant in Asia in Pellegrino Asia’s 50 Best Restaurants.
 Eat Me Restaurant was #25.